dev-scripts/prakashbhandari.com.np/content/posts/docker-commands-cheat-sheet.md

 ```

 # Docker Registry/Hub Commands
-1. Log in to a Docker registry/Docker Hub.
+1. Log in to a Docker registry.
 ```
 docker login
 ```